dlab-berkeley/FSRDC-Fundamentals/README.md

 [Google Slides](https://docs.google.com/presentation/d/1ARu3YiBheDJTp0ct9_63XvkIXTvelhdS/edit#slide=id.p32)

-This repository contains the materials for D-Lab FSRDC Fundamentals workshop.
+This repository contains the materials for D-Lab Federal Statistical Research Data Center(FSRDC) Fundamentals workshop.
 There are no prerequisites for this workshop.

 Check D-Lab's [Learning Pathways](https://dlab-berkeley.github.io/dlab-workshops/python_path.html) to figure out which of our workshops to take!